mna/xpgsql/README.md

 empty string if the required settings are set in environment variables.
 If no connection string is provided, an empty string is used.

-Returns the connection object on success, or nil and an error message.
+Returns the connection object on success, or nil, an error message and the status code.

 ### `xpgsql.model(res, newf)`